sil-so/muxt/README.md

 ## Features

 - **Multi-column view** - Display up to 5 social platforms simultaneously
-- **Synchronized scrolling** - Scroll all feeds together for a unified experience
+- **Synchronized scrolling** - Scroll all feeds together for a unified experience, with a toggle to enable/disable
+- **Smart scroll sync** - Scroll sync automatically pauses when you navigate into a post, preventing other feeds from jumping
+- **Focus mode** - Dims unfocused feeds so you can concentrate on one at a time
 - **Resizable columns** - Drag to resize columns to your preference
 - **Toggleable feeds** - Show/hide individual platforms with a click
 - **Drag-and-drop reordering** - Arrange platforms in any order you like
 - **Built-in ad blocking** - Powered by Ghostery for a cleaner experience
 - **Dark mode** - Enforced dark theme across all platforms
-- **Smart scroll sync** - Scroll sync pauses when you navigate into a post, preventing other feeds from jumping
 - **Automatic updates** - Stay up-to-date with the latest features and security patches
-- **Persistent settings** - Your layout and visibility preferences are saved
+- **Persistent settings** - Your layout, visibility, scroll sync, and focus mode preferences are saved between sessions

 ## Supported Platforms